Medieinstitutet/fed22d-grafiska-verktyg-shakshoukan/README.md

 The main menu for navigating the page will change depending on the visitors screen size.
 Therefore we designed a menu with visible links for the desktop view located in the header element.
 Then for tablet and mobile view we added a hamburger icon located in the header element to open the menu in a separate element on top of the page.

 We designed a slider to display three cards and a slider navigation with arrows and dots.
-If a visitor clicks the arrows the card shifts to the next in order and the dots indicate which card is currently active.
+The visitor can shift to the previous or the next card depending on which arrow is being cliked on and the dots indicate which card is currently active.

-Cookie box is fixed to the viewport bottom until clicked, then it disappears.
+A cookie box is fixed to the viewport bottom until clicked, then it disappears.